Relics-Of-The-Past/Hyrule-Builder/README.md

-# Hyrule Builder
+# Hyrule Builder++

-A mod building tool for _The Legend of Zelda: Breath of the Wild_.
+A modified version of the [hyrule_builder](https://github.com/NiceneNerd/Hyrule-Builder) package to serve as an advanced module in other projects.
+Please note that this is a python **package** and will not function as a CLI tool on its own.
+It is meant to be incorporated into other tools.

 Hyrule Builder is designed to help BOTW modders more easily manage and edit their project files.
 It can "unbuild"/"decompile" game files to a source-like format.
 All SARCs are extracted, all BYML,